This is the website of the London Symphony Orchestra group of companies.

 The uses below are undertaken as a carefully considered use of your data which is in our legitimate interests but which we believe also are balanced with your rights and of benefit to you:

-• To notify you of changes to events you have booked;
+• To notify you of information about or changes to events you have booked;

-• To send you communications by email following a purchase via the LSO website in order to inform you of other related products, events and opportunities to support the Orchestra, which may include relevant news or competitions from our sponsors;
+• To present and send digital communications following a purchase via the LSO website in order to inform you of other related products, events and opportunities to support the Orchestra, which may include relevant news or competitions from our sponsors;

 • To ask you to participate in surveys and market research;

 The uses below are only undertaken with your consent:

-• To send you communications by email following a purchase via the Barbican website in order to inform you of other related products, events and opportunities to support the Orchestra, which may include relevant news or competitions from our sponsors;
+• To present and send communications following a purchase via the Barbican website in order to inform you of other related products, events and opportunities to support the Orchestra, which may include relevant news or competitions from our sponsors;

 • To send you communications by email and SMS that you have directly signed up to, such as e-newsletters;

 • To hold relevant contact and medical information of members of participants of certain Discovery projects and groups for use should any emergency situation arise.